mmlacak/crochess/docs/source/libcc/paths.rst

 Complete paths
 ^^^^^^^^^^^^^^

-A complete path is built by traversing path tree from its origin :c:type:`CcPathLink` node down to any terminal node; a legal ply is built by stitching path segments from those nodes, in order in which they were visited.
+A complete path is built by traversing path tree from its origin :c:type:`CcPathNode` node down to any terminal node; a legal ply is built by stitching path segments from those nodes, in order in which they were visited.